LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 9 - Edit profile page.md

 </template>
 ```

-Right in the beginning we can see imported `onMounted()` hook.
-This lifecycle hook register a callback to be called after the component has been mounted.
+Right in the beginning we can see the imported `onMounted()` hook.
+This lifecycle hook registers a callback to be called after the component has been mounted.
 This hook is typically used for performing side effects.
-One of the side effects we want is to fetch profile data from API. `fetchProfile()` function from profile store is passed as mentioned callback.
+One of the side effects we want is to fetch profile data from API. `fetchProfile()` function from the profile store is passed as mentioned callback.

 ```js
 onMounted(store.fetchProfile);
 ```

-At the top of the form we have small snippet to display success message.
+At the top of the form, we have a small snippet to display the success message.

 ```vue
 <div class="alert alert-success mb-4" v-show="store.status">